 such that its Julia set contains a buried Julia component on which the dynamics is quasiconformally conjugate to that of $f$ on $J(f)$. \end{prop}

 We now prove Theorem \ref{thm-main} under the assumption that $f$ has exactly one attracting periodic orbit and the Fatou set contains infinitely many Fatou components.

 \begin{proof}[{Proof of Theorem \ref{thm-main} in the case $n=1$ (the non-dendrite case)}] The first assertion follows from Proposition \ref{prop-buried-p-1}.
-We only needs to verify the statements on the degrees.
+We only need to verify the statements on the degrees.
 Since $d_0\geq d_{0,1}$, $d_0\geq 2$ and $m_1\geq 1$, we have